 2. When is tax-free weekend this year?
 Use our cheat sheet to see which states participate and the dates.

-(Just click to open the chart and get links to each state’s website for more details about tax-free weekend.)
+(Just click to open the chart and get links to each state’s website for more details about tax-free weekends.)

 3. Does tax-free weekend apply to online purchases?

-Someone sitting on a couch, drinking coffee and online shopping on a computer
+A person sitting on a couch, shopping online using a laptop.

 Yes.
 As long as you make your qualifying online purchase while the sales tax holiday is happening in your state, you won’t pay sales tax, even if your item arrives after the tax-free weekend is over.
 Don’t just buy any online deal, though.
 Shop the best online deals here and stack those savings!